Click here to view Undergraduate Rates at Fordham University.

 *If the student selects the discounted certificate-based option you will receive a certificate of completion but NOT academic credit

-A week before the program begins
+Two weeks before the program begins.

 *This course is available for 3 credits (toward the MSHS) or certificate